Sarita “Sincere” Goods

 Stephanie “Steph Love” Lask

 Stephanie Lask aka Steph Love is a spoken word artist, teaching artist, host and web designer, originally from Virginia Beach, VA currently residing in Norfolk, VA.
 She is the slammaster for the Verb Benders Slam Team.
-They are currently ranked 5th out of 24 teams, after competing in the 2022 Southern Fried Regional Poetry Festival.
+They are currently ranked 3rd out of 28 teams, after competing in the 2023 Southern Fried Poetry Festival.
 She hosts monthly poetry slams at the Venue on 35th St in Norfolk, VA.
 She also hosts numerous open mics in the 757 area.
 Lastly, she is a teaching artist for the non-profit organization, Arts For Learning, the Virginia Affiliate of Young Audiences.
 Through this organization, she teaches different styles of poetry to students, ages ranging from elementary to high school, and also to adults.